USDAForestService/fs-open-forest-platform/frontend/src/assets/content/shoshone/rules-to-know/rules.md

 * You must leave a stump of {{stumpHeight}} inches in height or less.
 * Only cut trees within the national forest boundary.
 * Tree-topping is prohibited.
 Cut down the whole tree.
-* Cut the left over branches from the stump and scatter them.
+* Cut the leftover branches from the stump and scatter them.
 * Select trees that are growing close to other trees.
 Cutting from dense clumps will thin areas with too many trees, thereby reducing competition and promoting growth of remaining trees.
 * Off-road travel regulations are in effect.
 Information about off-road travel is available at the [Shoshone National Forest](https://www.fs.usda.gov/shoshone) Ranger District offices.